The Future is Analog

 Training since 2016 and currently holds brown belt.
 After discovering the Constraints-Led Approach, his perspective on instruction shifted — training became less about memorizing techniques and more about exploration, timing, and problem-solving.

-Originally from El Paso, he has known Rudy for nearly 30 years.
 Outside the gym, he's a storm chaser with a long history in the music industry — from promoter to spending eight years managing hip hop artists on the road.

 Movement, rhythm, and energy have always been part of his world — on the road, in the weather, and now on the mats.